 Herniated disc — minimally invasive surgery recovery

-If you have any questions as you research your upcoming spine surgery and recovery, we encourage you to reach out to our Care Team for answers.
+If you have any questions as you research your upcoming spine surgery and recovery, we encourage you to contact our dedicated team for answers.
 We are here to guide you through your patient experience and find a treatment option for your chronic neck or back pain.
 To learn about the recovery process after a minimally invasive herniated disc surgery, read the following article.

 You will receive a guide packet of what to expect during your recovery period.
-Whether you undergo a minimally invasive decompression surgery or a minimally invasive stabilization surgery, patients can expect a shorter recovery time than they would with traditional open back surgery in a hospital setting.
-During this time, you will receive a guide of what you can and cannot do, as well as daily exercises to help you heal properly.
-The guidelines of your recovery will be dependent on the type of minimally invasive surgery you receive.
+Whether you undergo a minimally invasive decompression surgery or a minimally invasive stabilization surgery, you can expect a shorter recovery time compared to traditional open back surgery^ that is performed in a hospital setting.

 Many of our patients begin to feel better immediately after surgery.
 While this will be a welcome relief, we still stress that you cannot immediately return to your daily activities, even if you don’t feel any pain.
 Your body is still healing and it is important that you follow our recommended recovery guide to prevent injury to your neck or back.